 (g) Party: Supplier or Customer and Parties means both of them.

-(h) Service Description: the then current versions of the Zynstra Technical Briefing Notes and the Zynstra Service Delivery Lifecycle & Service Levels.
+(h) Service Description: the then current versions of the article titled Zynstra Service Description found at https://support.zynstra.com.

 (j) Supplier: Zynstra Limited or any other authorised party who accepts the Order and who is authorised to arrange for the supply of the Services by Zynstra Limited.